 Few months later, I was appointed to manage Afraj Gill’s campaign, who sought the Federal Liberal nomination in Markham-Thornhill.
 Philosophically, I joined this campaign to help bridge the awareness gap between technologists and policy makers.

 I left Queen’s in January 2017 to join League, helping expand our product in the US.Personal:

 Originally born in New Haven, CT, I have lived in Boston, Freiburg (Germany), Vancouver, New York and Toronto.
-I am twenty-two years old and a technology/policy enthusiast passionate about people.
+I am twenty-two years old and a technology, entertainment and policy enthusiast passionate about people.
 Gladly enjoy designing new experiences, building communities and using empathy as a vehicle to serve others.

 To get in touch, please feel free to reach out on Twitter or shoot me a note below.